 1. Order your driving record with DOL, website dol.wa.gov and search driving records.
 That way you will see what traffic tickets are causing a license hold.
 Those tickets are in the failure to appear (FTA) portion at the top of your driving abstract.

 2. Contact each court for each case that is in FTA status.
 Many courts have a re licensing program apart from collections.
 King County District Court for example will consolidate all cases within the same jurisdiction into a single repayment program.
 You can call the court and ask about the process in getting into a re-licensing program.
 Usually the judge will lower fines, allow for community service to pay off fines, waive any interest, pull the balance from collections, or waive fines all together.

-3. Once the licence holds are removed, you can go to DOL and pay a reinstatement fee to get a new valid drivers license.
+3. Once the license holds are removed, you can go to DOL and pay a reinstatement fee to get a new valid drivers license.
 Please note, your license will not be valid until the reinstatement fee is paid with DOL and you get a new license card, even though you have paid any outstanding fines causing a license hold.

 If you are having licensing complications other than with fines due to unpaid traffic tickets, just let me know and I am happy to help.

 We’ve handled and gotten thousands of tickets dismissed for our clients all across Western Washington.
 When you get a raw deal, we push back and get fines significantly reduced by using the law to our advantage.
 Call 425-260-9366 to talk about your ticket and how we can help win your case.